SoftwareAG/c8y-docs/content/reference/device-control-bundle/notifications.md

     /operations/<<deviceId>>

 The response will additionally to the operation object contain a "realtimeAction" to identify which action resulted in the given object (CREATE, UPDATE or DELETE).
-In case of a deletion the data will only contain the id of the deleted operation.
+In case of a deletion the data will only contain the ID of the deleted operation.

 Example Response: